danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Might be fun also to touch briefly on the idea of state as memory as in functional programming in general and Haskell in particular.
 At least the personal encounters part.
 THat whole engage with it as lore thing again.

 "The only state is time"

-_ some guy
+How to talk about this without giving power to it's source.

-It�s all dead simple, I have no real interest in technical complexity�, and this music has a streamlined quality I admire.
-No gesture is strained or wasted � the music is complex, the technology is simple, a better way round than the age old problem of academic electronic music where muscular technology too often produces pissweak sounds.
+It's all dead simple, I have no real interest in technical complexity, and this music has a streamlined quality I admire.
+No gesture is strained or wasted and the music is complex, the technology is simple, a better way round than the age old problem of academic electronic music where muscular technology too often produces pissweak sounds.

 _ Mark Fell http://www.markfell.com/wiki/index.php?n=Mf.Manitutshu